 Dubai Garden Glow

 Located in Zabeel Park, the Dubai Garden Glow is a one-of-a-kind theme park.
 The park is divided into several zones, which include Glow Park, Ice Park, Magic Park, Dinosaur Park, and Art Park.
 The highlight of the place is the Glow Park, where you will find amazing sculptures made from biodegradable items that glow in the dark.
-Dubai Garden Glow is a seasonal attraction, and hence not the one you should miss when visiting in November.
+Dubai Garden Glow is a seasonal attraction, and therefore, it’s not one you should miss when visiting in November.

 Bluewaters Island